ngneat/spectator/README.md

   componentProviders: [], // Override the component's providers
   componentViewProviders: [], // Override the component's view providers
   overrideModules: [], // Override modules
+  overrideComponents: [], // Override components in case of testing standalone component
+  overrideDirectives: [], // Override directives in case of testing standalone directive
+  overridePipes: [], // Override pipes in case of testing standalone pipe
   mocks: [], // Providers that will automatically be mocked
   componentMocks: [], // Component providers that will automatically be mocked
   componentViewProvidersMocks: [], // Component view providers that will be automatically mocked